{{selectedAlertBand.alertDescription}}

 For further updates subscribe

-Every drop of wastewater goes through a lot, before being treated and recycled back to nature.
-Starting its journey from your toilets and drains, before making its way through the sewer network back to our water recycling centres, ready to be treated, cleaned and tested.
+Every drop of wastewater goes through a lot before being treated and recycled back to nature.
+Starting its journey down your toilets and plugholes, before making its way through the sewer network and back to our water recycling centres ready to be treated, cleaned and tested before being safely returned back to nature.

-We all need to make sure only the right things are going down the sinks and drains and entering the sewer network.
+We all need to make sure only the right things are being flushed.

-Our teams work around-the-clock to monitor, clear and maintain thousands of kilometres of sewer network.
+Our teams work 24/7 to monitor, clear and maintain 76,000km of sewer pipes in our region – that’s enough to go around the world twice.

 At over 1000 water recycling centres, our teams filter, treat, clean and test wastewater, separating any items that shouldn’t be there.